2025 St. Louis tornado: Track across St. Louis, Missouri

-The tornado then intensified to low-end EF3 intensity briefly as it impacted the Fountain Park neighborhood, partially destroying a strip mall and flattening a brick townhouse.
-Elsewhere across this area, as well as the adjacent neighborhoods of Lewis Place and Kingsway East, the tornado inflicted widespread EF2 damage.
-Several businesses and brick townhouses had walls and windows blown out and roofs partially and completely removed, and there was widespread damage to trees, power poles, and traffic lights.
+The tornado then regained EF3 intensity again on the north side of Fountain Park, partially destroying a strip mall and flattening a brick townhouse.
+Elsewhere across this area, as well as the adjacent neighborhoods of Lewis Place and Kingsway East, the tornado inflicted widespread EF2-EF3 damage.
+Abandoned townhouses were leveled and swept away, several businesses and brick townhouses had walls and windows blown out and roofs partially and completely removed, and there was widespread damage to trees, power poles, and traffic lights.
 Part of the Centennial Christian Church, with three people inside, collapsed; although everyone was rescued, one person later died from their injuries.
 Other churches had windows shattered and exterior damage as well.
-In the latter neighborhood along Marcus Avenue, another brick townhome was also flattened at EF3 intensity, and a church nearby had its roof partially removed and its steeple knocked off.
+A church nearby had its roof partially removed, and its steeple knocked off.
 Minor damage was also noted in The Ville neighborhood.
-By this time, the tornado had grown into a large wedge that was nearly a mile wide.

 An old town home that was leveled at low-end EF3 intensity.

-The tornado then intensified to its peak intensity of mid-range EF3 as it moved through the Greater Ville neighborhood, flattening multiple brick townhouses along North Newstead Avenue.
-Beyond this point, the tornado continued to cause widespread EF2 damage with other brick townhouses and homes collapsing or heavily damaged, with roofs removed and exterior walls knocked down; many trees were damaged, and power poles were snapped as well.
+The tornado then narrowed somewhat, but again intensified to its peak intensity of mid-range EF3 for the second time as it moved through the Greater Ville neighborhood, flattening multiple brick townhouses along North Newstead Avenue.
+Beyond this point, the tornado weakened, but continued to cause widespread EF2 damage with other brick townhouses and homes collapsing or heavily damaged, with roofs removed and exterior walls knocked down; many trees were damaged, and power poles were snapped as well.
 Around this time, the tornado warning for the area was upgraded to a Particularly dangerous situation tornado warning due to radar confirming the presence of debris being lofted by the tornado.
 Along Natural Bridge Avenue (Route 115), a tall flagpole was heavily damaged before the tornado moved into the O'Fallon neighborhood just west of Fairground Park at EF2 intensity.
 More brick townhouses, other homes, businesses, and churches were heavily damaged and had shattered windows, and power poles and trees were snapped.
 This included some brick townhouses that collapsed at O'Fallon Park.
-The tornado then narrowed and weakened as it crossed I-70 into the North Riverfront neighborhood, damaging multiple warehouses and snapping power poles as it moved through an industrial area in a train yard along BNSF Railway's Hannibal Subdivision before crossing the Mississippi River into Madison County, Illinois.
-Most of the damage in this area was rated EF1 except for the snapped wooden power poles, which were rated EF2.
+The tornado continued to narrow, but remained at EF2 intensity as it crossed I-70 into the North Riverfront neighborhood, damaging multiple warehouses and snapping power poles as it moved through an industrial area in a train yard along BNSF Railway's Hannibal Subdivision before crossing the Mississippi River into Madison County, Illinois.
+The tornado then began to quickly narrow and weakened to EF1 intensity as it reached the Mississippi River.